Flush and Drain: Reasons You May Need Drain Cleaning in Your Bathroom

 What to Do with Clogs?

 Typically, plungers can be everyone’s best friend when it comes to clearing toilet and bathtub drain clogs.
-Getting a water softener also rids your bathroom of the risk of developing clogs due to hard water.
+Getting water softeners also rids your bathroom of the risk of developing clogs due to hard water.
 You can also try pouring a mixture of boiling water and baking soda down the drain to break up a potential clog.

 Should your problems with clogs in the bathroom persist, turn immediately to a plumbing professional, such as those from Harris Plumbing Inc., for help.
 They offer drain cleaning services for homeowners in and around Aurora, Newmarket, and other nearby areas, thereby putting an end to your clogged drain woes.